HEnquist/camilladsp/README.md

   and 4 bytes per sample for 24 and 32 bits.
   If the capture device reaches the end of a file, the program will exit once all chunks have been played.
   That delayed sound that would end up in a later chunk will be cut off.
 To avoid this, set the optional parameter `extra_samples` for the File capture device.
-  This causes the capture device to yield the given number of samples (rounded up to a number of complete chunks) after reaching end of file, allowing any delayed sound to be played back.
+  This causes the capture device to yield the given number of samples (per channel) after reaching end of file, allowing any delayed sound to be played back.
   By setting the filename to `/dev/stdin` for capture, or `/dev/stdout` for playback, the sound will be written to or read from stdio, so one can play with pipes:
   ```
   > camilladsp stdio_capt.yml > rawfile.dat